 Generally speaking, suffering rate of water borne diseases to the total morbidity rate is 30 %.
-However, as per the available data, morbidity rate caused by the water borne diseases was 38.0 % of total morbidity rate in Varanasi in 1997 before the implementation of the GAP Project.
-An average morbidity rate of three cities of Patna, Kanpur and Haridwar after the implementation of project3 was 17.7%.
-Since the above observation pertains to the GAP Project, the same is being used for Lucknow also.
+However, as per available data, morbidity rate caused by the water borne diseases was 38.0 % of total morbidity rate in Varanasi in 1997 before the implementation of the GAP project.
+An average morbidity rate of three cities of Patna, Kanpur and Haridwar after the implementation of project was 17.7%.
 Accordingly, difference of 20.3 % (= 38.0 % - 17.7 %) is a basic factor for estimation of economic benefit based on the saving of medical expenditure.